extendr/extendr/extendr-graphics/README.md

 # extendr-graphics

 An interface to R's graphics-related features.
+The main functionalities that extendr-graphics provides are:

+- controling the graphics device from Rust
+- implementing a new graphics deice in Rust

 ## Example